VKCOM/vk-php-sdk/README.md

 $handler->parse($data);
 ```

-To handle events you should to override methods from CallbackApiServerHandler class like this.
+To handle events you should to override methods from VKCallbackApiServerHandler class like this.

 `confirmation` event handler contains 2 arguments: group id, and secret key.
 You must to override confirmation method.